 - The following data is not transferred from the old UCRM to UNMS: device stats, logs, backups, and charts.

-- If you migrate to UNMS Cloud, the UCRM Plugins cannot be migrated due to security reasons (workaround: you need to reinstall the plugins manually).
+- If you migrate to UNMS Cloud, the UCRM Plugins cannot be migrated automatically due to security reasons (workaround: you need to reinstall the plugins manually).
 Also, note that custom made plugins (unofficial versions) are not allowed on the UNMS Cloud version.